yugabyte/yugabyte-db/docs/content/latest/explore/cloud-native/observability.md

     weight: 216
 ---

-You can monitor your local YugaByte DB cluster with a local instance of [Prometheus](https://prometheus.io/), the de-facto standard for time-series monitoring cloud native infrastructure.
-Every YugaByte DB service expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+You can monitor your local YugaByte DB cluster with a local instance of [Prometheus](https://prometheus.io/), the de-facto standard for time-series monitoring of cloud native infrastructure.
+Every YugaByte DB service exposes metrics in the Prometheus format at the `/prometheus-metrics` endpoint.

 If you haven't installed YugaByte DB yet, do so first by following the [Quick Start](/quick-start/install/) guide.